Frequently Asked Questions

 If they are not in this list, other photo IDs issued by third parties will not be accepted as proof of identity to be able to vote.

-The Electoral Commission has published national guidance https://www.electoralcommission.org.uk/i-am-a/voter/voter-id
+The Electoral Commission has published national guidance on https://www.electoralcommission.org.uk/voting-and-elections/voter-id.

 You can find the impartial GLA Voter ID campaign resources and further information on how to get involved on the GLA Democracy Hub at https://registertovote.london/